fish-shell/fish-shell/README.rst

   If that's not runnable on the compile host, you can build a native one with ``cargo build --bin fish_indent`` and set this to ``$PWD/target/debug/fish_indent``.
 - FISH_USE_SYSTEM_PCRE2=ON|OFF - whether to use an installed pcre2.
 This is normally autodetected.
-- WITH_GETTEXT=ON|OFF - whether to include translations.
+- WITH_MESSAGE_LOCALIZATION=ON|OFF - whether to include translations.
 - extra_functionsdir, extra_completionsdir and extra_confdir - to compile in an additional directory to be searched for functions, completions and configuration snippets

 Building fish with Cargo